OctopusDeploy/blog/blog/2021-11/export-metrics-from-windows-kubernetes-nodes-in-aks/index.md

 ## Forwarding to Sumologic

-The Sumologic collection solution is a Helm chart that installs everything you need to gather Kubernetes monitoring data (not just metrics, but events and logs and all sorts of things).
+The Sumologic collection solution is a Helm chart that installs everything you need to gather Kubernetes monitoring data (not just metrics, but events, logs, and all sorts of things).
 We upgrade the chart as part of our continuous deployment of the cluster infrastructure.

 The chart allows us to specify additional remote-write rules that tell Prometheus to send metrics to an instance of fluentd that the chart also installs - so we add two rules in our `values.yaml` override file to send these new Windows metrics to the same places that the Linux ones go.
 This is only necessary because the windows-exporter doesn't use the same metric names as the Linux exporter.